 While Reasor Precision was the original designer of the Game Changer bag, Armageddon Gear is now the official and exclusive producer of the bag.
 There has been some confusion over that in the past, but Clifton Reasor contacted me recently to let me know he is merely a consultant for AG and he asked that the results for Reasor Precision be combined with AG.
 He said AG is responsible for the distribution and service of the current bag, as well as any legacy bags originally purchased from Reasor, so he wanted to ensure AG got credit for all their hard work.
 There are now several version of Game Changer bags in various sizes, features, and colors.

 The 2nd most popular brand was Wiebad shooting bags, with 17% of these top shooters saying they made their favorite bag .
 Wiebad makes a wide variety of bags, but the most popular among this group are the Pump Pillow, Todd Tac Pad, and the Fortune Cookie.
 The Pump Pillow is a larger bag that helps to fill large voids in your body position to create more points of contact, which can help you get MUCH more steady.
 While it is fairly large, it weighs less than 1.5 pounds due to Wiebad’s featherlight fill.
 Wiebad even offers a modular version of this bag that allows you to remove pouches of fill to adapt the size/tightness of the bag in the field.
 The Todd Tac Pad is a medium size bag that is somewhere between the Pump Pillow and a more traditional size rear bag, which makes it one of the most versatile bags in this lineup.
-It can be used as a rear bag or as a positional bag.
+It can be used as a rear bag for viagra or as a positional bag.
 The Tac Pad and Pump Pillow both feature elastic straps that allow you to wear the bag on your arm, or attach it to your rifle.
 Finally the Fortune Cookie bag is similar to the Game Changer, and is also very versatile.

 Bison Tactical was the next most popular brand of shooting bag, with 15% of the top shooters saying it was their favorite.
 Their Tactical Udder Field Bag has taken the Game Changer concept one step further by essentially creating 4 legs with a flat top.
 That four-legged design makes the bag resemble an udder on a dairy cow, so I appreciate Bison Tactical calling a spade a spade.
 This is another versatile bag that can be used to create a stable shooting platform off just about any barricade.
 The Tactical Udder bag is relatively heavy at 6.5 pounds, but that added weight helps it stay in place on barricades, and it can be adjusted to your preference.